Arkadag: History

 In November 2018, then-President Gurbanguly Berdimuhamedow began reviewing project proposals for construction of a new capital for Ahal Province.
 On 4 March 2019, Berdimuhamedow issued a decree ordering construction to begin.
 Construction began with a ceremonial laying of the cornerstone of the new provincial administration building on 10 April 2019.
 Although earlier project proposals had planned for the city's area to cover no more than 880 hectares, the approved project was for 1002 hectares.

 By parliamentary decree of 20 December 2022, the city was named Arkadag in honor of Berdimuhamedow, the seat of Ahal Province was moved from Anau to Arkadag, and the nearby village of Aba Annayew was annexed to the city.
 Local media reported,With the goals of improving living conditions of the population in the framework of the first phase of construction 258 2-, 5-, 7- and 9-story apartment buildings will be built.
 In addition, 19 retail stores, 3 repair centers, a hotel, a shopping mall and a leisure park are being built.

 On 23 January 2023 the municipal court and prosecutor were created by presidential decree.
+A law passed in March 2023 on the city's status designated it a "city of national importance" (döwlet ähmiýetli şäher).

+In July 2023 opposition media reported that demolition had begun of the village of Gorjaw to allow completion of the new city of Arkadag.
+State-controlled media reported in October 2023 that the second phase of construction is scheduled to be completed by September 2026.
+This announcement clarified an earlier report of March 2023 that the second phase of construction was to be completed by 2026.

+In November 2023, Arkadag's land area was expanded by another 119 hectares, 102 from neighboring Gökdepe District and 17 from the city of Ashgabat.

+Cost of construction

+Opposition media reported in February 2023 that imported construction materials for the second phase of construction would cost an estimated $1.296 billion, in addition to the presumed original cost of phase one construction of $1.466 billion, implying a total cost of city construction in excess of $2.76 billion.
+In March 2023, however, a Turkmen construction official reported that the first phase would cost an estimated $3.3 billion and the second phase an estimated $1.5 billion, for a total of $4.8 billion.